 How can you prevent IT band syndrome?

 Pyke says that IT band syndrome, like many repetitive strain injuries, is caused mainly by training errors.
-To prevent this from happening, she recommends that runners monitor their training volume and intensity, and only ever increase either of those parameters gradually.
+To prevent this, she recommends that runners monitor their training volume and intensity, and only ever increase either of those gradually.
 She also suggests incorporating strength work that focuses on your core and hip muscles, as well as single-leg stability to prevent injury.
-She notes that running on a slanted surface is another risk factor for IT band syndrome, so you should choose your routes wisely.
+She notes that running on a slanted surface is another risk factor for IT band syndrome, so choose your routes wisely.

 What should you do if you already have IT band syndrome?